DVDs were at their height in popularity between 2004 and 2007.

-Instead of having to fumble through their DVD collections or take a 30-minute trip to their local rental store, Internet users were now finding themselves in a position where they could instantly access hundreds of movies and TV shows.
+Instead of having to fumble through their DVD collections or take a 30-minute trip to their local rental store, Internet users now found themselves in a position where they could instantly access hundreds of movies and TV shows.

-To make things even more difficult for the DVD format, there was also a growing number of websites that gave users the ability to illegally stream TV shows and movies for free.
+To make things even more difficult for the DVD format, there were also a growing number of websites that gave users the ability to illegally stream TV shows and movies for free.

-At this stage, it became extremely clear that the business model of selling and renting out DVDs was not going to withstand the onslaught of the digital age.
+At this stage, it became extremely clear that the business model of selling and renting out DVDs was unable to withstand the onslaught of the digital age.